pbxforce/linux-desktop-entry/README.md

 Provide input as required by the script.

 After script executed successfully, search for newly created desktop entry by using 'windows' or 'super' key.

+For help, use '-h' or '--help' with the script file:

+    bash desktop_entry_arg.sh --help

+    bash desktop_entry_inp.sh --help